Chalermdej-l/Realtime-Emotion-Detector/other/README.md

 ## 2. Dockerize Model and Infrastructure Initialization

-After placing the trained model in the correct folder, run the following command to dockerize the code and the model:
+After placing the trained model in the [folder](/cloud/model), run the following command to dockerize the code and the model:

 ```
 make docker-build